Marketplace guide

 Format and file weight

-The safer export set here is JPG, JPEG, PNG, TIFF, BMP, GIF.
+A dependable export set here is JPG, JPEG, PNG, TIFF, BMP, GIF.
 File-size guidance: keep the result under 7 MB.

 Background and first-image clarity

-Recommend plain white or neutral background.
+Use a plain white or neutral background.

 Gallery treatment and full-product visibility

-Use multiple photos and clear detail angles.
+Use multiple photos with clear detail angles.

 Capability notes